Atlético Mictlán

-Club Atlético Mictlán (/es/) is a professional football club that currently competes, Liga Guate, the top division of Guatemalan football.
+Club Atlético Mictlán (/es/) is a professional football club that currently competes in Liga Guate, the top division of Guatemalan football.

 Nicknamed Los Conejos (the Rabbits) and are based in Asunción Mita, Jutiapa.
 Their home stadium is Estadio La Asunción, which holds a capacity of 4,000.

 History

 Mictlán was promoted for the first time in 1992 when they bought the license that Galcasa from Villa Nueva left in the top division.
 In 2006 Mictlán achieved their second promotion to the Liga Nacional when they defeated Xinabajul in Primera División de Ascenso extra match, playing the 2006–07 season in Liga Nacional for the first time since 1996.
 They would be back in the Second Division soon again after finishing last in the overall standings, thus being automatically demoted and stay there through the 2009–10 season.

 The team returned to Guatemala's top division for the 2010 Clausura tournament after defeating Sacachispas 1–0 in overtime.